Domestic Violence & Abuse

-The Women’s Center’s domestic violence counseling services include both individual counseling and support groups for victims of domestic abuse.
-Our services are free, including onsite childcare during counseling sessions and support groups.
+The Women’s Center’s domestic violence services include emergency shelter, transitional living, individual advocacy, and support groups for victims of domestic abuse.
+Our services are free, including onsite childcare during 1:1 advocacy sessions and support groups.
 We can provide referrals to specialized counseling services in the community if they are needed.

 What is Domestic Violence?

 Domestic violence is emotional, verbal, or physical abuse within significant/intimate relationships.
 It can occur in relationships where the parties involved are living or not living together; married, divorced, separated, or dating; have children or don’t have children; are heterosexual or homosexual; are adults, children, elderly or disabled.
 Domestic violence happens in all types of homes to all kinds of people, regardless of age, race, education, or economic status.

 Domestic violence and abuse are used for one purpose and one purpose only: to gain and maintain total control over you.
 An abuser doesn’t “play fair.”
 Abusers use fear, guilt, shame, and intimidation to wear you down and keep you under his or her thumb.
 Your abuser may also threaten you, hurt you, or hurt those around you, including your children or pets.
 Physical assault or battering is a crime, whether it occurs inside or outside of the family.